With abundant energy, Iceland woos power-hungry data centers

 But that is one of Iceland's drawbacks -- its remoteness means some types of data operations are ill-suited for the island such as high frequency trading, famous for such speed that data centers need to be located within a block of operations.

-And Iceland has yet to attract Apple, which has centers in Denmark and Ireland, Google, which opted for Finland, or Facebook, whose centers are in Sweden.
+And Iceland has yet to attract Apple (AAPL.O), which has centers in Denmark and Ireland, Google (GOOGL.O), which opted for Finland, or Facebook (FB.O), whose centers are in Sweden.

-None wished to comment on the location of future data centers, citing privacy and security reasons, while data center operators are equally secretive about their clients.
-Microsoft says its deliberations on center locations include 35 weighted criteria.
+None wished to comment on the location of future data centers, citing privacy and security reasons, while data centre operators are equally secretive about their clients.
+Microsoft (MSFT.O) says its deliberations on centre locations include 35 weighted criteria.

 INCENTIVES